dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

 You will:

-  1. Replace all of our code from last lab and show that the tests (not many, sorry) run.
+  1. Replace all of our code from labs 12 and 13 lab and show that the previous tests run.
+(Note: our "tests" are incredibly weak so this isn't a high bar; apologies.
+Next tuesday will have a more ruthless approach)

-     How: run `make emit` with our code, then do `make check` with yours for all tests.

-  2. Have detailed comments in your `.S` stating why exactly you did what you did with page numbers.
+  2. ***Have detailed comments in your `.S` stating why exactly you did what you did with page numbers.***  This is not optional.

+  3. Checkoff should be 5-8 people at once where anyone can answer
+     questions: "why did you do this".

 Extensions:
   - There are *tons* of extensions at the bottom.